-The "proudest boast" of America's free speech jurisprudence is that we safeguard "the freedom to express 'the thought that we hate."
+The "proudest boast" of America's free speech jurisprudence is that we safeguard "the freedom to express 'the thought that we hate.""
 Matal v.
+Tam, 137

-Tam, 137 S. Ct.
+S. Ct.
 1744, 1764 (2017) (plurality opinion) (quoting United States v.
 Schwimmer, 279 U.S. 644, 655 (1929) (Holmes, J., dissenting)).
 Gender identity may be "embraced and advocated by increasing numbers of people," but that is "all the more reason to protect the First Amendment rights of those who wish to voice a different view."
 Boy Scouts of Am. v.
 Dale, 530 U.S. 640, 660 (2000).
 Our law also protects the right to remain silent-to not express viewpoints a speaker hates.
 Compelled expression is even worse than compelled silence, although both are constitutionally impermissible, because compelled speech affirmatively associates the speaker with a viewpoint he does not hold.
+Even the District Court admits that "[s]tudents do not enjoy a right to be free from mere offense or from the exchange of ideas," explaining that "[t]he former would be too broad, the latter contrary to the goals of education."
+PDE v.
+OLSDBE, 37.

-The Policy "[m]andates speech" many students "would not otherwise make" and "exacts a penalty" (school discipline) for refusal to comply.
+The Policies "[m]andate[] speech" many students "would not otherwise make" and "exact[] a penalty" (school discipline) for refusal to comply.
 Riley v.
 Nat'l Fed'n of the Blind of N.C., Inc., 487 U.S. 781, 795 (1988).
-The Policy demands that students make assertions they know are false, such as using male pronouns for a biological female or female pronouns for a biological male-all based on the command of a gender-confused child.
+The Policies demand that students make assertions they know are false, such as using male pronouns for a biological female or female pronouns for a biological male-all based on the command of a gender-confused child.
 This mandate is obviously based on content.
-Worse yet, it is viewpoint-based because it requires students to endorse transgender ideology regardless of conscience and religious faith.
-It is not an adequate response that a student need not use names or pronouns when speaking to other students-or may use the plural "they" instead of singular pronouns.
-Parents Defending Educ. v.
-Linn-Mar Cmty.
-Sch.
-Dist. ("PDE"), 2022 U.S. Dist.
-LEXIS 169459, \32.
-Nor is it sufficient to presume that "students will not interact, again, intentionally and unintentionally, with students with whom they fundamentally disagree or whose lifestyles they do not agree with."
-Id., \33.
-This severe limitation on association flouts the "diversity" and "inclusion" rhetoric so often championed by LGBT advocates and creates the very discrimination the Policy aims to eliminate.
+Worse yet, it is viewpoint-based because it requires students to endorse transgender ideology regardless of conscience or faith.

 "When the law strikes at free speech it hits human dignity . . . when the law compels a person to say that which he believes to be untrue, the blade cuts deeper because it requires the person to be untrue to himself, perhaps even untrue to God."
 Richard F. Duncan, Seeing the No-Compelled-Speech Doctrine Clearly Through the Lens of Telescope Media, 99 Neb.
 L. Rev. 58, 59 (2020) (emphasis added).
-The Policy combines the worst of two worlds-compelled speech and viewpoint discrimination.
+The Policies combine the worst of two worlds-compelled speech and viewpoint discrimination.